New Zealand Where nature and culture abound

 When a country is as beautiful as New Zealand, it’s hard to decide what to see here because everything is just so stunning.
-Lakes, mountains, beaches, snow-clad ranges, glaciers, rivers – all sorts of natural topographical features grace this island country and that’s without even including the amazing Maori culture or the cosmopolitan cities.
+Lakes, mountains, beaches, snow-clad ranges, fjords, glaciers, fish-filled rivers – all sorts of natural topographical features grace this island country and that’s without even including the amazing Maori culture or the cosmopolitan cities.
 The number of places to visit in New Zealand are simply too many to count.

 Here’s a list of must visit places in New Zealand, based on the sort of activity or sightseeing you want to do.